GaganReddyin/CodeQuest-SearchEngine/README.md

 -  Select the website you want to search
 - The search engine will process the query using the TF-IDF algorithm and display relevant questions as results.

-## Contributing

-Thank you for considering contributing to the search engine project!
-Please follow the guidelines below:

-1. Fork the repository and create a new branch for your contributions.
-2. Make your changes, add tests if applicable, and ensure that the code passes all existing tests.
-3. Submit a pull request detailing your changes, the motivation behind them, and any relevant information.